ApeWorX/Ruffsack/README.md

 The versioning of this repo matches the versioning of the deployments on-chain, where the git tag should match 1:1 to the value of `VERSION()` on the singleton (as well as your personal proxy).

-To create a new Ruffsack, this project has a simplified factory [`RuffsackFactory`](./contracts/RuffsackFactory.vy) intended to serve as the officially recommended way to create new instances of the proxy contract.
+To create a new Caravan, this project has a simplified factory [`CaravanFactory`](./contracts/CaravanFactory.vy) intended to serve as the officially recommended way to create new instances of the proxy contract.
 It also serves as the official registry of released versions, allowing users to discover new releases to upgrade to purely on-chain.
 Proxy instances are deployed using [`CREATE2`](https://eips.ethereum.org/EIPS/eip-1014) with a salt chosen by the initial set of signers, initial signer threshold, and a user-specifiable `tag` (which allows the creation of multiple wallets per combo).
-This makes it possible to recreate the same Ruffsack on multiple chains, without worrying about having a specific nonce.
+This makes it possible to recreate the same Caravan on multiple chains, without worrying about having a specific nonce.

-There are two types of EIP712 structures used within Ruffsack: `Update` and `Execute`.
+There are two types of EIP712 structures used within Caravan: `Update` and `Execute`.
 They are designed to ensure that only important administrative updates occur via `Update`, and common, non-admin transactions occur via `Execute`.
 This is done to create a physical separation between critical, configuration-modifying transactions, and non-critical ones.
-**It is highly recommended** to downstream signing infra that works w/ Ruffsack to create a clear UX distinction between these two types of calls, making it clear that critical actions can impact the operational safety of a Ruffsack.
+**It is highly recommended** to downstream signing infra that works w/ Caravan to create a clear UX distinction between these two types of calls, making it clear that critical actions can impact the operational safety of a Caravan.

 > [!NOTE]
 > The way that signatures are collected to be placed on-chain is out of scope for this specification.